-We continue to explore use of ZEJULA, including the combination potential of ZEJULA with immunooncology therapy, targeted therapy and chemotherapy in clinically relevant indications.
+We continue to explore the use of ZEJULA, including the combination potential of ZEJULA with immuno-oncology therapy, targeted therapy, and chemotherapy in clinically relevant indications.

-Tumor Treating Fields
+Additional Indications for Tumor Treating Fields

 TTFields therapy is a cancer treatment that uses electric fields tuned to specific frequencies to disrupt cancer cell division.